Procedure: S, Q and D general ledger codes management

 - Research Accounting is responsible for the review and final approval of all S, Q and discretionary Q GLC requests.

-- Advancement Services, AR&P is responsible for the review and approval of D GLC requests.
+- Advancement Services, ANU Advancement is responsible for the review and approval of D GLC requests.

-- If Research Accounting or AR&P determine changes are required, the eForm is sent back to the requester for edits to be actioned.
+- If Research Accounting or ANU Advancement determine changes are required, the eForm is sent back to the requester for edits to be actioned.

 - Research Accounting will enter the approved GLC into the ES Financials Project Table.